programminghistorian/jekyll/en/lesson-framework.md

   - Are particular terms used differently in this context than in other fields of study?
   - Are particular terms contested or under-discussion in the community?

+###  Time

+**How long (roughly) do you expect the lesson will take to complete?**
+  - Are particular steps known to require extended processing/waiting times?
+  - Are there distinct sections, or natural breaks in the methodology?

+**How does the lesson's structure support effective learning, experiment, and application?**
+  - Have you organised the lesson into sections?
+  - What is the main learning activity of each section?

 ## Learning experiment

 ### Aims
- - Reconnect with the [title and abstract](#title-and-abstract) of your lesson to describe how this experiment will empower your reader to begin using the method/tool with the sample data to achieve their learning goal.
+ - Reconnect with the [title and abstract](#title-and-abstract) to describe your learning experiment's aims.
+In the simplest terms, you can think of answering the prompt: _When you have completed this lesson, you will be able to..._.
-- Revisit the [Objectives](#objectives) of your lesson and add detail about the skills and understandings the practical experiment is designed to develop.
+ - What specific, measurable skills and understandings is it designed to develop?
-- Outline how the experiment will support your reader to progress towards [working with their own dataset](#local-application).
+ - How will it support your reader to begin using the method/tool to progress towards [working with their own dataset](#local-application)?

 ### Inventory
 - List the software, packages, and libraries.
 - List the sample data files.